 World No Tobacco Day Quit Smoking Tips

-May 31is World No Tobacco Day.
+Saturday, May 31 is World No Tobacco Day.
 It's a wonderful opportunity to share with smoking friends and loved ones a list of tried and true quit smoking tips.
 It's a beautiful way to say I care.
 If they should break free it will likely add years to their life.

 Seventy percent of surveyed smokers say they want to quit, with up to 40% annually making a serious attempt of at least 24 hours.
 Sadly, what most don't know is how to succeed.
 The keys are so illusive that half are expected to lose an average of 13 years of life.

 Print and share or e-mail the below quitting tips list with friends and loved ones who smoke.
 Let them know that it's World No Tobacco Day.
 Let them know you care.
 This PDF copy can be saved and attached to your email or printed and shared.

 - Law of Addiction - The Law of Addiction states, "administration of a drug to an addict will cause re-establishment of chemical dependence upon the addictive substance."
 Yes, just one puff after quitting and within ten seconds up to half of your brain's dopamine pathway receptors will become occupied by nicotine.
 While you'll likely walk away from relapse thinking you have gotten away with smoking just once, your brain will soon be wanting for more.
 Just one puff and you'll again face up to 3 additional days of nicotine detox.
 We're simply not that strong.
 There is one rule that if followed provides a 100% guarantee of success to all ... no nicotine just one hour, challenge and day a time.